DistributedProofreaders/ppmath/README.md

 ### Images
 The tool makes SVG images using Mathjax.
 The names of the images will be a serial number.
 Any duplicated expressions will link to the same image.

+The images for "display maths" are centre-aligned horizontally.

+For "inline maths" if a punctuation mark immediately follows the expression a line break will not occur before it.
+Similarly a no-break space (either `&nbsp;` or the unicode character) may be inserted before or after an inline expression to avoid a line break.

-The display images are centre-aligned horizontally.
-This is done by css.
-The html (or associated css file) should include something like the following:
+For these features to work the html (or associated css file) should include something like the following:

 ```css
 <style>